kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

-APIServer and kubelet can be update / downgraded independently.
+APIServer and kubelet can be updated / downgraded independently.

 Upgrade external-resizer after APIServer to take advantage of the new feature if desired.
 Otherwise, admin can also utilize the new feature manually with kubectl.